semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 **The terms query**

-This query allows to search documents that match several terms in their content.
-The query will then be an array of all different searched terms, and in addition to that, a `minimum_match` parameter can be set, indicating how many terms have to match in the document for it to be considered as matching the query.
-Careful though, as the
+This query allows to search documents that **match several terms in their content.** The query will then be an array of all different searched terms, and in addition to that, a `minimum_match` parameter can be set, indicating **how many terms have to match in the document for it to be considered as matching the query.** Careful though, as the
-*Term* query, the term is not analyzed, and has to be *exactly* the one you are searching.
+*Term* query, the term **is not analyzed**, and has to be *exactly* the one you are searching.

 The query is the following: